JeremyMorgan/JeremyMorgan/README.md

 I love coding and sharing what I learn, as I learn it.

-Lately I've been doing a lot of live streaming and dumping the code here.

-For the [All Hands on Tech livestream](https://www.twitch.tv/pluralsight_live) I've been working on [Toadally Awesome](https://) which is a 2D platform game in JavaScript.

 For [My personal stream](https://www.twitch.tv/jeremymorgan) I've been building lots of Python and Computer Vision projects.

 I'm a huge fan of [Hugo](https://gohugo.io/) and I'm finding new ways to modify and bend it every day for my [Programming Blog](https://www.jeremymorgan.com)